eric-burel/data-fetching-patterns-in-react/README.md

 - **Parallel Requests**: Maximize efficiency by fetching data in parallel, reducing wait times and boosting the responsiveness of your application.
 - **Lazy Loading with Suspense**: Employ lazy loading for non-essential components during the initial load, leveraging Suspense for graceful handling of loading states and code splitting, thereby ensuring your application remains performant.
-- **Data Preloading**: By preemptively loading data based on predicted user actions, you can achieve a smooth and fast user experience.
+- **Data Prefetching**: By preemptively loading data based on predicted user actions, you can achieve a smooth and fast user experience.
 - **Declarative Data Fetching via Suspense**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
 - **Server-Side Rendering (SSR)**: Utilizing SSR, especially with React Server Components and Suspense, can significantly improve your app's speed and SEO, swiftly delivering content to users.
 - **Static Site Generation (SSG)**: SSG proves invaluable for static content, working alongside dynamic rendering to speed up load times and optimize resource use.